tinymce/tinymce-docs/plugins/media.md

 When you enable this option users will see a live preview of embedded video content within the editable area, rather than a placeholder image.
 This means that users can play a video clip, such as YouTube, within the editor.

-This option is enabled by default and accepts urls input into the source field or embed field in the dialog box by the user.
+This option is enabled by default and accepts URLs input into the source field or embed field in the dialog box by the user.

 **Type:** `Boolean`